10 Best Free AI Video Generators 2026: Tested & Ranked

 Are Chinese AI video generators safe to use?

 Kling (by Kuaishou) and Hailuo (by MiniMax) are Chinese platforms.
 Your prompts and generated videos are processed on servers in China, subject to Chinese data protection laws.
 For casual social media content, this is generally fine.
 For sensitive corporate content, consider US-based alternatives like Runway, Luma AI, or Genmo.
-Google Veo and Sora are also US-based options if data residency matters to your workflow.
+Google Veo is US-based but is a paid tool (not free), and OpenAI's Sora was discontinued in 2026.

 Is there a free open-source AI video generator?